coreui/coreui/docs/content/4.1/components/alerts.md

 ```

 {{< callout info >}}
 For the sole purpose of dismissing an alert, it isn't necessary to initialize the component manually via the JS API.
-By making use of `data-bs-dismiss="alert"`, the component will be initialized automatically and properly dismissed.
+By making use of `data-coreui-dismiss="alert"`, the component will be initialized automatically and properly dismissed.

 See the [triggers](#triggers) section for more details.
 {{< /callout >}}